FairMedFM/FairMedFM/README.md

 - [x] Release the segmentation tasks.

-- [ ] Release more models and datasets.
+- [ ] Release more models

+- [ ] Release the preprocessed datasets.

+- [ ] Release examples and tutorials.

 ## Installation